gicentre/litvis/documents/tutorials/dataTutorials/csvParsing.md

 ^^^elm r=(parse tokens input2)^^^

-The parser incorrectly splits `"cat, domestic"` into two tokens when it should be one.
+The original parser incorrectly splits `"cat, domestic"` into two tokens when it should be one.
 What we need to do is consider quotation-enclosed tokens differently, treating commas within them as text.
 We can amend our parser so it considers such escaped tokens as well as standard ones:

 ```elm {l}
 escapedToken : Parser String